Emmanuel-Roy/Emoo-Boy/README.md

 * Kirby's Dream Land 2

 ## Goals:
-  * Boot commercial games like Tetris and Pokemon Gold.
+  * Boot commercial games like Tetris and Pokemon Gold. ✅
-  * Custom Palette Support.
+  * Custom Palette Support. ✅
-  * Save Support
+  * Save Support. ✅
-  * Pass the dmg-acid2 display test.
+  * Pass the dmg-acid2 display test. ✅
-  * Implement all instructions and pass the Blargg cpu_instrs test.
+  * Implement all instructions and pass the Blargg cpu_instrs test. ✅

 ## Planned Editions:
-  * Real Time Clock Support
+  * Real Time Clock Support and other MBC additions
+  * Save States.
   * Implement Sound.
   * Implement Gameboy Color Compatibility.
   * Make a physical device, hopefully around the size of a credit card, using a Raspberry Pi Zero with a custom PCB and Casing.